 - CHOCOLATE GLAZE:

-- 4 ounces semisweet chocolate or unsweetened chocolate, chopped
+- 4 squares (1 ounce each) semisweet or unsweetened chocolate

 - 2 tablespoons butter